Aleksandr Morozov (engineer): World War II

+Post World War II

 The post-war period of the Morozov associated with the continuation of the line of the development of mass medium tanks, partially embodied in the final stages of the war in the T-44.
 The whole wealth of experience in the production and use of the T-34 tank was used on the T-54 and T-55.
 Their designs were reflected many of the achievements of science and technology of the postwar period, as a result of which they were created and put into mass production, in particular, weapons stabilizers, electronic night-vision goggles, equipment for underwater driving system of protection against weapons of mass destruction, and others.
 Medium tanks the first post-war generation, started under the guidance and the ideas of Morozov, had high combat characteristics, and they are simple in design and reliable in operation.
 Their development was attended by many designers KB, including P.P.
 Vasilyev, V.G.
 Matyuhin, V.K.
 Baydakov, A.V.
 Kolesnikov.
 For the development of the T-54 A.A.
 Morozov was the third time awarded the USSR State Prize.

 In the second half of the 50s of the creative life of Morozov it was associated with laying the foundations of the design of the second generation of the postwar period tanks.
 He is a supporter of the revolutionary development of armored vehicles, went boldly to the sharp separation of promising new designs of construction solutions, tested at that time in our country and abroad.
 The allies were involved in the research organization of industry and the Ministry of Defence.
 Particular attention was paid to minimizing the volume and weight characteristics of components, assemblies and machines in general.
 Being a great designer, A.A.
 Morozov spent much time directly behind the drawing board, review and analyze hundreds of diagrams and drawings.
 Very responsible development carried out close associates Morozov – Y.I.
 Baranov, E.V.
 Morozov, M.A.
 Nabutovskii, B.N.
 Poliakov, G.A.
 Omelyanovich, M.G.
 Stepanov and others in Bureau of the new design and then in the course of the development of mass production of the T-64.
 This tank has been reduced crew due to the use autoloader powerful smoothbore gun.
 The length of the engine compartment is significantly reduced due to the coaxial arrangement of the transverse two-stroke diesel engine and two symmetrically arranged planetary gears simultaneously performing the role of rotating machinery.
 On the new basis were designed fire control system, shift, combination of armor protection, smoke masking, and so on.
 The tank was used ejection cooling system, high-performance air purifiers, the most lightweight chassis with powerful shock absorbers and a caterpillar, equipped with rubber-metal hinges, etc. For this work, A.A.
 Morozov, together with Y.A.
 Baran, L.L.
 Golints, V.I.
 Kreopalov, V.S.
 Staravojtov and other was awarded in 1967 the Lenin Prize.